SuperGameJoey/site/webd213/index.md

 ---
 #WEBD 213 - Motion Graphics II - Joey Lapegna

-I'm in the process of re-doing this site.
-Please bear with me while I get things set up.
-I've included some important info below.

 ##Assignments
 * [A3 - Due Friday, November 15 by 11:59PM EST][a3]